lucasfregoso/osticket-prereqs/README.md

 <img width="1545" alt="RG and VM for OsTicket" src="https://github.com/lucasfregoso/osticket-prereqs/assets/144977615/8ff3dea7-1c06-4a93-98c3-90e9983992e6">
 </p>
 <p>
-Our first step in setting up an osTicket is to create a resource group in Azure.
-Begin by searching for "Resource Groups" and creating a new one, giving it a name and ensuring it has a subscription.

-Once validated, proceed to create a virtual machine by searching for "Virtual Machines" and filling in the required details, such as the virtual machine name, image, region, username, and password.
+☁️ Setting Up Your Environment in Azure for osTicket Let’s begin the osTicket setup by creating the foundational components in Microsoft Azure.

+🧱 Create a Resource Group
+Start by logging into the Azure Portal.
+In the search bar at the top, type "Resource Groups" and select it.
+Click on “+ Create” to start a new resource group.
+Give your resource group a meaningful name.
+Ensure it is tied to an active subscription.
+Click Review + Create, then Create once validation passes.

+💻 Create a Virtual Machine
+After your resource group is created, go back to the search bar and type "Virtual Machines".
+Click “+ Create” to start setting up a new VM.

+Fill in the required details:

+Virtual Machine Name
+Region (choose the region closest to you)
+Image (e.g., Windows Server 2019)
+Username and Password (you’ll use these to log in later) Make sure all configurations are correct.
+Click Review + Create, then Create once Azure validates your settings.

+🖥️ Connect to the Virtual Machine
+Once the virtual machine is deployed, go to its overview page.
+Click on “Connect” and select RDP (Remote Desktop Protocol).
+Download the RDP file provided by Azure.
-After everything is set up, open the virtual machine using Microsoft Remote Desktop and start the lab.
+Open the file using Microsoft Remote Desktop.
+Enter your login credentials and start the virtual lab environment.

 </p>
 <br />